 In order to provide Limited Partners with enhanced liquidity, the General Partner intends to implement a transaction to improve liquidity, which the General Partner intends will involve the sale of the Partnership's assets for cash, whereupon the proceeds shall be distributed to the Partners upon the dissolution of the Partnership.
-The General Partner intends to implement the Liquidity Alternative before September 30, 2021, with the exact timing to be determined based primarily on the Investment Advisor and Fund Manager's equity market trend outlook during that time.
+The General Partner intends to implement the Liquidity Alternative before March 31, 2023, with the exact timing to be determined based primarily on the Investment Advisor and Fund Manager's equity market trend outlook during that time.

-The General Partner may call a meeting of Limited Partners to approve a Liquidity Alternative upon different terms, but does not intend to call such a meeting unless the terms of such other Liquidity Alternative are substantially different from those presently intended.
+The General Partner may call a meeting of Partners to approve a Liquidity Alternative upon different terms, but does not intend to call such a meeting unless the terms of such other Liquidity Alternative are substantially different from those presently intended.
 There can be no assurance that any such Liquidity Alternative will be implemented.
-In the event a Liquidity Alternative is not implemented by September 30, 2021, then, at the discretion of the General Partner, the Partnership may: (a) be dissolved on or about December 31, 2021, and the Partnership's net assets will be distributed to the other Partners with reference to their respective Capital Accounts in accordance with the terms of the Partnership Agreement, or (b) subject to the approval by Extraordinary Resolution of the Limited Partners, continue in operation with an actively managed Portfolio.
+In the event a Liquidity Alternative is not implemented by March 31, 2023, then, at the discretion of the General Partner, the Partnership may: (a) be dissolved on or about June 30, 2023, and the Partnership's net assets will be distributed to the other Partners with reference to their respective Capital Accounts in accordance with the terms of the Partnership Agreement, or (b) subject to the approval by Extraordinary Resolution of the Limited Partners, continue in operation with actively managed Portfolios.
 The General Partner shall file all elections under applicable income tax legislation in respect of any such Liquidity Alternative or the dissolution of the Partnership.